Tchernobill/Confluence/Lore/DarkNight.md

-**The Midnight Protocol** (designated **TMP-7734** in classified documentation) is an experimental nano-viral psychological warfare system rumored to have been developed in the late 2080s.
-Described in underground networks as the "ultimate torture device," TMP represents a convergence of advanced nanotechnology, neural mapping, and psychological manipulation techniques.
+**DarkNight** (designated **TMP-7734** in classified documentation) is an experimental nano-viral psychological warfare system rumored to have been developed in the late 2080s.
+Described in underground networks as the "ultimate torture device," DN represents a convergence of advanced nanotechnology, neural mapping, and psychological manipulation techniques.

 ## Classification and Designation